Skip to main content

 Related Webinars

+Video 1: WHAT and WHY of Knowledge Mobilization (9:08mins).
 Knowledge Mobilization Basics.
 Learn how we move research results to the ‘real world’ so that we can positively improve health systems, how people access these systems and the health of all those living with diabetes in Canada

 WHEN to do KM

+Video 5: WHEN to do Knowledge Mobilization (7:35mins).
 When should we plan for knowledge mobilization?
 Is there a certain or best time to be thinking about how to share the results of our research studies with those who are interested in those results?
 Learn about the WHEN of knowledge mobilization in the fifth and final video of our Knowledge Mobilization Basics video series.

 Simplifying Complexity: How to select and use KM-IS Theories, Models and Frameworks in research